cruddy/docs/Fields.md

 Field label is generated automatically from the id or [from language files](localization#changing-field-label).

-You can override a label like so:
+You can override the label like so:

 ```php
 $schema->string('foo')->label('bar');